StarRocks/starrocks/docs/table_design/expression_partitioning.md

 If you frequently query and manage data based on continuous time ranges, you only need to specify a column of a date type (DATE or DATETIME) as the partition column and specify year, month, day, or hour as the partition granularity in the time function expression.
 StarRocks will automatically create partitions and set partitions' start and end dates or datetimes based on the loaded data and partition expression.

-However, in some special scenarios, such as partitioning historical data into partitions by month and recent data into partitions by day, you must use [Range Partition](./Data_distribution.md#range-partitioning) to create partitions.
+However, in some special scenarios, such as partitioning historical data into partitions by month and recent data into partitions by day, you must use [range partitioning](./Data_distribution.md#range-partitioning) to create partitions.

 ### Syntax